opentaps/open-climate-investing/dao/README.md

 Work is performed collaboratively in the DAO.
 Each member contributes to a project and stakes a certain amount of Reputation tokens.
 Once the required number of Reputation tokens is staked, then the project can be judged.
 Each member who contributed in a project receives an allocation of the Activity tokens in proportion to the Reputation tokens they staked in the project.

 All work performed by the DAO is part of the open source project.
-Companies may engage the contributors "off project" to work on other jobs, and the contributors' Reputation tokens help them get these jobs, but the results will not be certified by the DAO.
+Companies may engage the contributors "off project" to work on other jobs, and the contributors' Reputation tokens could help them get these jobs, but the results will not be certified by the DAO.
 Contributors will need to stay active in the project if they want to maintain their levels of Reputation, as existing Reputation tokens expire automatically.

 The DAO will eventually have a group of Judges (similar to committers or maintainers of open source projects and editors at Wikipedia) who will decide on whether to accept contribution or work for the project based on purely technical merits.
 Once their work is accepted by the Judges, the members will receive Reputation tokens.
-To become a Judge, a member must have a high number of Reputation tokens.
+To become a Judge, a member must have a very high number of Reputation tokens.

 The DAO will also have a group of Administrators to manage the project.
 This group includes Judges and other members who are not technical experts (based on Reputations) but have made significant contributions based on their holdings of Activity tokens.
 Each member's standing in the Administrators is determined based on 2x their holdings of Reputation tokens and 1x their holdings of Activity tokens.
 A member can participate in votes of Administrators if they have at least 5% of this (2x Reputation + 1x Activity) tokens total.
 Administrators will vote on a range of issues such as approve a new release or changes to the project (mundane) to revoking tokens for bad behavior (extraordinary.)
 Mundane issues can be decided by a simple majority, and extraordinary issues will require super-majority (2/3) or more (80%?)